clock-icon BESTELLT BIS 17 UHR, ZUGESTELLT AM FOLGETAG package-icon PORTOFREI AB CHF 150 icon-schweizer-standort STANDORT SCHWEIZ

 PURE L-Tyrosine Capsules

-What is L-tyrosine, and where is it found?
+What is L-tyrosine and where is it found?

-Biological Functions of Tyrosine
+Biological functions of tyrosine

 Tyrosine performs various functions in the body:

-Tyrosine in Relation to Performance, Stress, and Cognition
+Tyrosine in relation to performance, stress and cognition

-* See the literature
+* cf. literature

-PURE L-Tyrosine Capsules – Uncompromising Purity
+PURE L-Tyrosine Capsules – purity without compromise

 Chinevere TD, Sawyer RD, Creer AR, Conlee RK, Parcell AC (November 2002).
 "Effects of L-tyrosine and carbohydrate ingestion on endurance exercise performance".
 Journal of Applied Physiology.
 93 (5): 1590–7.